dylanjwolff/holistic-fuzzbench/README.md

-# Explainable Fuzzer Evaluation Artifact
+# Holistic Fuzzer Evaluation Artifact

 This artifact is structured as follows: